Budget 2017: More help for SMEs to go digital, with focus on data and cybersecurity

 One of the components of the SMEs Go Digital Programme will see SMEs get step-by-step advice on the technologies used at each stage of their growth through the sectoral Industry Digital Plans, starting with sectors where digital technology can significantly improve productivity.
 These include retail, food services, wholesale trade, logistics, cleaning and security, Mr Heng said.

-These companies can also get help in person at SME Centres and a new SME Technology Hub to be set up by IMDA, while companies that are ready to pilot emerging ICT solutions can receive advice and funding support, he added.
+These companies can also get help in person at SME Centres and a new SME Technology Hub to be set up by IMDA, while companies that are ready to pilot emerging information and communications technology (ICT) solutions can receive advice and funding support, he added.

 There are also plans to strengthen capabilities in data and cybersecurity.